Code-Institute-Submissions/Morpheus-23-my-dutch-life_JulRseub/README.md

     -   Register page - for new/unregistered members to be able to register and thus get access to all the content of the website.
 For registration they need to create a username provide their firstname, surname and postal code, create their own password and confirm that they agree to abide by the rules as set out on the bottom of the registration page by clicking the checkbox provided (a requirement before registration can take place)
-    -   Contact Admin page provides both registered members and unregistered users access to obtain contact details of the site administrator, such as a contact number, email address, office address and available hours
+    -   Contact Admin page - provides both registered members and unregistered users access to obtain contact details of the site administrator, such as a contact number, email address, office address and available hours

-     in the navigation bar reflected on the home page, enabling new members to easily register and become contributing members on the website
+    -   Profile page - reflects the registered user's username, firstname, surname, postal code and password.
+The registered user can change their password on this page, should they want / need to at any stage after their initial registration.
-    -   All Offers page ffers from where they can access the new offers tab in the navigation bar to enable them to manage their offers by adding new, amending existing, deleting expired offers
+    -   All Offers page -  this page has the option for the registered and logged in user to see all the available offers, to filter the offers by category, to filter the page to only see the offers of the registered user, to clear the filters and to edit or delete their own offers.
+Registered members do not have the option to delete or edit offers of other members.
+No edit or delete buttons appear on the offers of other members.

-    - Home page - reflecting all offers as posted by all members
+    -   New Offers page - once a registered member is logged in, they can add their own offer which will appear on the All Offers page.
+To add an offer, a member must first elect a category from the drop down list, thereafter provide an offer name, then a description of the offer, provide a collection address, collection date and there is an option to reflect the collection start time and expiry time.
+A member can also indicate whether the offering is a hot or a cold product, which may be relevant for any persons considering collection of said offering.

-    - Logout in nav bar enables a registered member to easily log out of their profile by clicking on the Logout tab in the nav bar
+    -   Logout in the nav bar - by clicking on the Log Out tab in the navigation bar a registered user is easily logged out of their profile and the registered section of the site.

 The data schema below was prepared by using [Lucid.app](https://lucid.app/)